Groundcycle: Services

 Groundcycle charges households to take their organic waste in exchange for local farm produce.
 Moreover, the company pays farms to take the organic waste.

-Impact
+Reception

 In February 2021, ABC7 New York reported that Lin had "two cars working to sort 50,000 pounds of garbage".
+A Groundcycle customer comments they still pay for the services despite the city's free services because of "the community aspect of it is really special and a big part of why [they're] staying".